-This is a justified question because after all, a snorkel is one of the most easily recognized pieces of equipment used by divers of all experience levels.
+This is a justified question because after all, they are one of the most easily recognized pieces of equipment used by divers of all experience levels.

-So if you’re serious about learning more about diving, have invested in a great new dry snorkel for diving and it’s becoming more than just a passing hobby that you participate once in a blue moon, finding out how does snorkeling work, might be something you’ll want to learn before going to explore your next best snorkeling destination.
+So if you’re serious about learning more about snorkeling and have invested in a great new dry snorkel for diving and it’s becoming more than just a passing hobby. finding out how they work might be something you’ll want to learn before going to explore your next best snorkeling destination.

 How Do Snorkels Work?

 In the following blog post, we are going to cover exactly how a snorkel works.
-Interestingly, you may or may not know it but there are actually a few different kinds of snorkels.
-They work the same with minor differences.
+Interestingly, you may or may not know it but there are actually a few different types and design, they all work the same but with minor differences.

-Let’s take a look at the different snorkels and how they work.
+Let’s take a look at the different types and how they work.

 Different Types of Snorkels

-Snorkels range in quality, from the basic J shape type that is commonly used by scuba divers and freedivers to advanced with one-way purge valves for easy clearing and floor valves to prevent water from entering into the snorkel as you dive down.
-So if you have ever asked yourself How do snorkels work underwater? then that is the answer.
+Snorkels range in quality, from the basic J shape type that is commonly used by most amateur divers and freedivers to the more advanced snorkeling equipment with one-way purge valves for easy clearing, and, floor valves to prevent water from entering into the tube if you dive down.
 They range from basic classic models to more advanced dry and semi-dry snorkels.

-In its purest form, they are simply a tube with a fix curve section that finishes with a mouthpiece.
-What does a snorkel do?
-Its sole purpose is to allow the user to breathe easily and efficiently without having to raise their heads out of the water, this makes them brilliant for shallow diving and looking at coral reefs, etc.
+In its purest form, they are simply a tube with a fixed curve section that finishes with a mouthpiece.
+Its sole purpose is to allow you to breathe easily and efficiently without having to raise your head out of the water, this makes them brilliant for shallow diving and looking at coral reefs, etc.

 The traditional style is a simple J shaped tube which finishes with a mouthpiece.
-You use this by attaching it to your mask either by using a clip or fixture provided.
-Adjust the height of the snorkel so that the mouthpiece arrives at the level of the mouth to avoid any tension.
+You use this by attaching it to your mask or goggles either by using a clip or fixture provided.
+Adjusting the height to ensure it arrives at the level of the mouth correctly and avoids any discomfort.

-This way, the snorkel is well-positioned out of the water while most of your head is underneath the water.
-While wearing this you will not be breathing through your nose, you will only use your mouth to breath in through the snorkel and maintain the top of the tube above the water while your head is below the surface.
+This way, it is well-positioned out of the water while most of your head is underneath the water.
+While wearing this you will not be breathing through your nose, you will only use your mouth while ensuring the top of the tube is above the water.

 They are designed to sit to the left side of your head and face.
 This is because of how the mouthpiece curves.
-It is crucial that you have the snorkel sitting straight upwards when snorkeling near the surface, this helps to avoid the possibility of water getting into it.
+It is crucial that you have it pointing straight up when snorkeling near the surface, this helps to avoid the possibility of water getting into it.

 Dry snorkels have become an increasingly popular piece of scuba equipment, along with scuba fins, over the last few years within the diving community.
-Unlike other styles, these are designed to stop all (or as much as possible) water getting into the tub.
+Unlike other styles, these are designed to stop water from getting into the tube a great advantage.
 They have a special floatation device attached to the snorkel’s tip that functions as a one-way valve, which means the float will rise and close the opening which stops you from accidentally swallowing water and maybe even getting water in your lungs which are a safety concern to be considered.

-It’s worth noting that this kind of snorkel is a new player in the world of diving.
-The first designs of dry snorkels were incorporated into a special mask, that consisted of two tubes that had balls inside their tubes to stop the water from getting in.
+It’s worth noting that this type is a new player in the world of diving.
+The first designs of dry snorkels were incorporated into special snorkel masks, that consisted of two tubes that had balls inside their tubes to stop the water from getting in.
 Fortunately, the design has progressed and evolved.

-Modern variations are not only made from higher quality materials that make them far more robust and durable but also utilize improved tech so that they provide a better experience when swimming than the older designs.
-They are also a lot lighter and slicker designs have replaced those bulky and heavy types of old.
+Modern variations are not only made from higher quality material, which makes them far more robust and durable but also utilizes improved tech so that they provide a better experience when swimming than the older designs.
+They are also a lot lighter and slicker in design.

-All manufacturers have a slightly different way of doing things but are just as equally effective.
-Most models though feature a plastic covering that sits over the snorkel and prevents water from entering the tube when it is above the water.
-When you dip under, they have a mechanism that automatically seals the tube.
+All manufacturers have a slightly different way of doing things but, they are all just as effective.
+Most models feature a plastic covering that sits over the snorkel and prevents water from entering the tube when it is above the water.
+When you dip under they have a mechanism that automatically seals the tube.

 Let’s take a look at the ScubaPro Spectra Dry Top Snorkel from our list of the 10 best dry snorkels for scuba diving in more detail to understand better how dry snorkels work.

 As an effective way of combatting this though, snorkel makers include what are known as purge valves.
-All you need to do is simply exhale deeply to remove any water from the tube.
+All you need to do is simply do an exhale breath deeply to remove any water from the tube.

-Semi-dry snorkels are a similar design to the dry design, explained above, but how does snorkel work? they are actually designed to keep water out by using a splash guard at the top of the tube instead of a dry top.
+Semi-dry snorkels are a similar design to the dry design, explained above.
+They are actually designed to keep water out by using a splash guard at the top of the tube instead of a dry top.

 If however, water does manage to get inside the snorkel, usually due to big water splashes or choppy seas on the surface, a semi-dry snorkel features a one-way purge valve that allows you to flush water out easily.

-Semi-dry types also usually feature a flexible tube section which allows the silicone mouthpiece to hang out of the way when scuba diving.
+These types also usually feature a flexible tube section which allows the silicone mouthpiece to hang out of the way when on scuba dive.

 That really is the best way to gain all the skills and knowledge you need to be as safe as possible while getting the very best out of diving and exploring the watery depths.

-There you have it, guys and girls, we hope this has been a helpful guide to understanding a little more about how snorkels work.
-There are also full face mask, snorkel masks, as well as the diving mask, like the Tribord Easybreth, these work differently as they cover your whole face.
+There are also full face mask, snorkel masks, as well as the diving mask, like the Tribord Easybreth, these differently as they cover your whole face.
 We hope it helps you get the most out of your dives and snorkeling experiences.